davidjoffe/dave_gnukem/README.md

 # Dave Gnukem
 Dave Gnukem is a retro-style 2D scrolling platform shooter similar to, and inspired by, Duke Nukem 1 (~1991).
 The source code is cross-platform and open source.
 It runs on Windows, Linux, Mac OS X and more.
 (The original Duke Nukem 1 had 16-color EGA 320x200 graphics; the aim here is 'similar but different' gameplay and 'look and feel'.
 It is kind of a parody of the original.
 Please note it is not a 'clone', and not a 're-make'.)

+**~2022-2024 Good news :)** Dave Gnukem is **in official Debian, Ubuntu, Kali, Raspbian, Devuan** & more.
+You can now finally really just "**sudo apt install davegnukem**" to install, then "**davegnukem**" to run, even on Windows WSL!
+Thanks to the hard work of contributors like Matteo Bini & others who helped.

 **29 Nov 2022: Version 1.0.3 released**: First official stable SDL2-based version, with new 'formally maintained' Debian package files (both SDL2 support and Debian packages done by Matteo Bini), as well as Ubuntu, Raspbian etc.

 **News Apr 2018: Version 1.0 released.** Apr 2019 OpenBSD port.
 (Apr 2020: Version 1.0.1 released.)
 (19 Nov 2022: 1.0.2 and 1.0.3 update to SDL2!
 Also adding OS/2 port)